 There are several reasons why senior citizens are vulnerable to pneumonia.
 Risk factors include lower lung capacity, age-related health conditions, and long-term exposure to environmental pollutants.
 If your loved one shows signs of weakness, confusion and delirium, then he or she may have pneumonia.

-If your loved one was the victim of nursing home abuse, contact the Rudolph & Hammond Law Firm.
-An Arizona nursing home abuse lawyer can assess your situation to determine if you have grounds for a claim.
+If you suspect a loved one was the victim of nursing home abuse or negligence that may have resulted in an infection, contact the Rudolph & Hammond Law Firm.
+We can assess your situation to determine if you have grounds for a claim.

 You or your loved one may be entitled to compensation for medical expenses and other damages, and taking action could save other residents from the same mistreatment.
 Call 480-951-9700 to schedule a consultation.